alxndrsn/grails-abnana-split-test-plugin/readme.md

 	add support for choosing which option in a functional test inject ab object/methods into services
-	prevent concurrent tests for the same user
+	prevent concurrent tests for the same user add script to permanently remove/fix a particular option *in the source code*

 # Usage